aidanaden/auto_whatsapp_message/README.md

    2.1.
 Head to https://www.python.org/downloads/
    2.2.
 Download the latest version of python 3

-3. Install Chromedriver
+3. Install Chromedriver (For those with chrome version 83.0.4103.116, feel free to just run the chromedriver file I've provided)

    3.1.
-Head to https://chromedriver.chromium.org/downloads and download the chromedriver for your version of chrome (version 83.0.4103.116 for me xd)
+Head to https://chromedriver.chromium.org/downloads and download the chromedriver for your version of chrome (version 83.0.4103.116 for me!)
    3.2.
 Run the executable file

 4. Install Selenium (python packages) via pip